tri-cods/html-css/lessons.md

 # Integrating CSS and HTML

 In order for CSS to inform the style of the content on the page, it must be integrated with your HTML.
-CSS can be integrated into your HTML in three ways: inline, internal, and external.
+CSS can be integrated into your HTML in three ways:

+1. inline
+2. internal
+3. external (_recommended_)

-## Option one: inline
+## Option 1: Inline

 Inline styling adds CSS directly into the HTML of a page to adjust the style of particular parts of a page.